 Bermuda's legendary Triangle does not deter visitors from taking advantage of air travel

-Bermuda's location close to the United States makes it extremely easy to reach by air from the U.S. and Canada.
-European visitors will also have an easier time getting to this island than to other Caribbean locations.
+Bermuda's location close to the United States makes it extremely convenient to reach by air from the U.S. and Canada and Europe.
 This makes air travel one of the most popular ways to reach the island.

 Most people enjoy saving a bit of money, especially on high-cost vacation items like airfare.
-There are plenty of ways to shave a few bucks off the cost: Whether you find a last minute deal or book months in advance, travelers can find incredible deals.
-A word of warning: Last minute deals can be worth the wait, but may only be available to travelers with flexible plans.
+There are plenty of ways to reduce the cost: whether you find a last minute deal or book months in advance, travelers can find incredible deals.
+A word of warning: last minute deals can be worth the wait, but may only be available to travelers with flexible plans.
 Round trip tickets are, of course, better priced than one-way fares.

 Other travelers plan their trip for off-peak times.
 Traveling in the low season means saving money on everything in the islands, so fall, spring, and summer provide great deals.
-Mid-week flights are often great deals, but a Saturday stay can be another key to keeping prices lower.
-Don't forget, however, that specially priced tickets are usually subject to special rules, such as fees for altering them, or being nonrefundable.
+Mid-week flights are often less expensive, but a Saturday stay can be another key to keeping prices lower.
+Don't forget, however, that specially priced tickets are usually subject to specific rules, such as fees for altering them, or being nonrefundable.

 Travelers unfamiliar with an airline's reputation may wish to find out a bit more with the help of the Federal Aviation Administration (FAA).
 The FAA ranks carriers based on service, safety, and performance.
 Contact the FAA at 800 Independence Ave., SW, Washington D.C., 20591 or online.
 You can also phone the FAA regarding specific issues: